Vignesh2208/Melody/docs/installation.rst

 Ready To Use Melody VM
 ^^^^^^^^^^^^^^^^^^^^^^

 A precompiled ready to use VM can also be downloaded if you wish to get started quickly.
-The username of the VM is "**moses**" and password is "**project_melody**".
+The username of the VM is "**kronos**" and password is "**kronos**".
 Please follow the instructions given below to download and use the VM:

 * Downloading the VM::